aselvan/scripts/macos/LaunchDaemons/README.md

 the steps below to validate, install, test and/or remove each item as needed.

 ##### The plist file requirment
-Copy the plist file to /Library/LaunchDaemons/.
-The file needs to be owend by root:wheel with of 644 (owner rw other r).
+Copy each of the plist file to /Library/LaunchDaemons/.
+These files needs to be owend by root:wheel with of 644 (owner rw other r).
+The following is an example of setup with the test task which doesn't do much other than echo runtime to a stdout.

 ```bash
 cp com.selvansoft.test.plist /Library/LaunchDaemons/.